matthewfriedrichs/ComfyUI-ThoughtBubble/README.md

 ### **`w(wildcard)` - Wildcard (Random)**

 Selects a **random** line from either an inline list or a file in your `ComfyUI/user/wildcards` folder.
-This is controlled by the `seed` widget.
+By default, this is controlled by the main `seed` widget on the node.

 * **Syntax (Inline List)**: `w(option1 | option2 | option3)`
 * **Syntax (File)**: `w(filename_without_extension)`

+**Linking Variables**: You can override the default random seed behavior by linking this command to a variable from a "Controls" box.
+Simply type `w(` and a dropdown will appear, listing all available variables.
+If you link a variable with "Randomize" behavior, a new random seed will be generated for this command on each run.
+You can also link variables with "Fixed", "Increment", or "Decrement" behavior to select items from the list by a specific index.

 ---

 ### **`i(wildcard)` - Iterator (Sequential)**

-Selects an item from a list **sequentially** using the node's `iterator` widget.
-For each new generation, the iterator's value changes, letting you step through a list.
+Selects an item from a list **sequentially**.
+By default, it uses the node's main `iterator` widget, which increments on each run.
 It loops back to the start automatically.
 This is perfect for "prompt traveling" or creating animations.

 #### **1D Iteration (Simple Lists)**
 * **Syntax (Inline List)**: `i(option1 | option2 | option3)`